 What do we do all day and night that is vital to our survival?
+BREATHING

 How can we improve and enhance our general feeling of well-being?
+BREATHING

 What can we use to help boost our parasympathetic nervous system (the system that controls functions such as our digestion, healing and repair)?
+BREATHING

 Breathing is something we do automatically, without even giving it a second thought.
 But to optimise our health and wellbeing, there are definitely patterns of breathing that can help to make us feel more energised.
-Unfortunately there are also patterns that can make us feel downright awful!
+Unfortunately there are also patterns of breathing that can make us feel downright awful!

-At rest an adult should take 10-14 breathes per minute, consequently more than that is hyperventilating.
+At rest an adult should take 10-14 breaths per minute, consequently more than that is hyperventilating.
 We breathe air through our nose or mouth through the trachea and into the lungs, where the oxygen is transferred to the red blood cells through the alveoli then moved to all our organs and muscles, including the brain.
 Our body converts the oxygen to carbon dioxide (CO2) which is then breathed out.

 If we over breathe (too big a breaths or breathing too rapidly or in a bad pattern) then we breathe out too much CO2.
 If CO2 reduces in our systems then it can lead to a variety of symptoms including: